Gifts For Train Lovers

 A train ticket print that can be made extra special by personalising it with a quote, a special date and the name of the gift recipient(s).
 Ideal as retirement gift or if someone is departing on a special journey or celebrating an anniversary.
 Available to purchase framed or unframed.

-Vintage Railway Posters
+Vintage Style Railway Posters and Gifts

 This stunning 1950’s original travel poster, by artist David Shepherd (Born 1931), would make a really special gift for a train lover.
 The poster shows Kings Cross station at night and measures 50 inches by 40 inches.
 It is sold unframed.
 Buy it while it’s still available!